-COSMO-SkyMed is one of the most innovative Earth observation programmes and is funded by ASI, the Italian Ministry of Defence and the Italian Ministry of Education, Universities and Scientific Research.
-The COSMO-SkyMed system involves a constellation of four satellites equipped with radar sensors that can operate under any weather or visibility conditions and with a very high revisit frequency.
+COSMO-SkyMed, one of the most innovative Earth observation programmes, is funded by the Italian Space Agency (ASI), the Italian Ministry of Defence and the Italian Ministry of Education, Universities and Scientific Research.

 The COSMO-SkyMed constellation, built by Thales Alenia Space, comprises four identical satellites that “watch” the Earth day and night, under any atmospheric conditions, thanks to high-resolution X-band radar.
 The system was implemented in stages: the first satellite was launched in June 2007, the second in December 2007, the third in October 2008 and the fourth in November 2010.